Who we are

 LEADERSHIP

 Founder & CEO, Aliona Hlivco, is a political scientist and a foreign policy expert.
 With dual master’s degrees in Political Science and Public Administration, Aliona has extensive experience in international affairs, strategic communications, and geopolitics.
 Her career in Ukraine spanned roles in Ministry of Infrastructure, National Parliament of Ukraine, and one of Ukraine's most influential political parties (2004-2018).
 She was also elected as a member of Chernivtsi Regional Parliament.
-Recognised for her work in defending democracy in Ukraine during the Orange Revolution of 2004 and the 2014 Revolution of Dignity, she has received several government awards, including the Order of Merit from Chernivtsi Regional Government.
+Recognised for her role during the 2004 Orange Revolution and the 2014 Revolution of Dignity, she has received several government awards, including the Order of Merit for her contribution to defending democracy in Ukraine.

 Since relocating to London in 2018, Aliona has contributed to academia, consulted on political and war risk, and held a managing director role at a leading Westminster foreign policy and national security think tank.
 She is also a sought-after media voice, regularly featured on BBC, Sky News, Deutsche Welle, Al Jazeera and Monocle, with publications in Foreign Policy, The Telegraph, The Spectator, LBC etc. Aliona has delivered lectures and keynote speeches at global institutions like Harvard University, Georgetown University, NYU, Cambridge University, King’s College London, London Business School, London School of Economics etc.